 - Cars, vans and/or fuel provided by the company and available for private use (in the case of vans incidental private use can be ignored);

 - Low or interest free loans, often referred to as director’s loans;

-- Private medical or dental insurance paid for from the company account;
+- Private medical or dental insurance paid for by company accounts;

 - Assets placed at your disposal, e.g. motorcycles, holiday homes;

 - Professional fees, subscriptions – some subscriptions to professional bodies may be exempt;

 - Training – only work-related training is allowable and only if paid for or reimbursed by the company;